 Guideline Statement 20

-Male slings should be considered as treatment options for mild to moderate stress urinary incontinence after prostate treatment.
+Clinicians should discuss the option of male slings with patients as treatment options for mild to moderate stress urinary incontinence after prostate treatment.
 (Moderate Recommendation; Evidence Level: Grade B)

 Discussion